israelbond/EVE-escapes/README.md

 based on amount of kills in a system.

 This is the perfect starting point for any EVE mapping development.
-Provides a database built around system_ids and connections using kill data directly fromCCP and zkilboard.
+Provides a database built around system_ids and connections using kill data directly from CCP and zkilboard.

 ### Other software contributions
 * Web framework with: